Cyber Risk Analysis: everything you need to know

 At C-Risk, we follow the definition of risk as stated by the taxonomy of the FAIR™ standard (Factor Analysis of Information Risk): “the probable frequency and magnitude of future loss”.
 Although initially developed in the context of information risk, this definition also obviously applies to operational risks.
 In cybersecurity, those risks involve information in a digital format or elements of an information system.

 Some methods of analysis distinguish between intentional risks and accidental risks on the ground that intentional risks can be dealt with, upstream, by abiding by compliance procedures.
-We see this distinction as very theoretical and some company managers we work with simply do not recognise it.
+We see this distinction as very theoretical and some company managers we work with simply do not recognize it.
 Fortunately, FAIR™ taxonomy and its definition of risk makes it irrelevant and we can then deal with probable future losses, be they accidental or malicious.

 Indeed, cyber risks can be explained by failures in IT management, by human errors, or by hacking attempts.
 As recalled in our article on cyberattacks, these are defined as malicious computer attacks which can be split into 4 categories: cybercrime, image damage, espionage, and sabotage.